Aliases for TCEB1 Gene

 GeneCards Summary for TCEB1 Gene

 TCEB1 (Transcription Elongation Factor B (SIII), Polypeptide 1 (15kDa, Elongin C)) is a Protein Coding gene.
-Diseases associated with TCEB1 include hiv-1.
-Among its related pathways are TGF-Beta Pathway and Disease.
+Diseases associated with TCEB1 include familial renal papillary carcinoma and renal clear cell carcinoma.
+Among its related pathways are Immune System and Infectious disease.
 GO annotations related to this gene include protein complex binding.

 UniProtKB/Swiss-Prot for TCEB1 Gene